ISMTA Piano Competitions

 • Repertoire selections may exceed time limit, but performance will be stopped when maximum time limit is reached.This will not affect results.

-• Please be sure to list all repertoire details completely.
+• List all repertoire details completely.
 For example, list key, specific movements for sonatas, sets of multi-movement pieces, and include Opus or catalogue numbers where applicable (i.e. Sonata in C# m, Op.
 27 No. 2, 1st mvt.; K. 545, 3rd mvt., etc.)

-• No changes in repertoire are allowed following submission of the registration
+• No changes in repertoire are allowed following submission of the registration.
+Students must perform all of the same repertoire submitted at registration.

-• Students must bring one set of original music to the competition for judges with measures numbered.
+• Entrants must bring one set of original music to the competition for judges with measures numbered.

 • For shorter works, number each measure.